SWE-team7/budgettrackr/README.md

 # Contributing
-Please refer to [CONTRIBUTING.md](https://github.com/SWE-team7/budgettrackr/blob/sandbox/CONTRIBUTING.md) on how to conribute to this project.
+Please refer to [CONTRIBUTING.md](https://github.com/SWE-team7/budgettrackr/blob/sandbox/CONTRIBUTING.md) on how to contribute to this project.

 # Versioning
 We are using SemVer for our releases.
 Check out the [tags](https://github.com/SWE-team7/budgettrackr/tags) to see versions.